The Australian Government works with governments of other countries to ensure PFAS is managed according to international best practice.

 PFOS and PFOA were listed on the Stockholm Convention after Australia ratified the agreement.
 Australia undertakes a domestic treaty making process to determine whether to ratify any amendments to the Convention, including any new chemicals listing.
 Australia is yet to ratify the listing of PFOS or PFOA under the Convention.

 To ratify the listing of PFOS and PFOA under the Stockholm Convention, Australia must first be able to meet the associated management obligations.
 To enable this, governments are working together to establish a National Standard for the Environmental Risk Management of Industrial Chemicals.
 The National Standard will set a nationally consistent environmental management approach for the use and disposal of industrial chemicals, including PFAS.
 The National Standard will be established by Commonwealth framework legislation, and implemented through regulatory frameworks in each jurisdiction.
-Read more about the National Standard on the Department of Agriculture, Water and the Environment website.
+Read more about the National Standard on the Department of Climate Change, Energy, the Environment and Water website.

 Some PFAS are also listed on the Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade.
 The Rotterdam Convention promotes the exchange of information, particularly about exports.
 Australia is a party to the Rotterdam Convention and acts in accordance with its requirements.